FAQ's

 Central to the action at the is the 1.2 mile track within the Park grounds of Cholmondeley Castle where over 120 cars and bikes compete, spanning seven decades of motorsports.

-On the 25 acre Deer Park Mere, the Pageant hosts the largest gathering of inshore racing power boats in the UK, World Champion Jet Ski Demonstrations and Rib rides are also on offer!
+On the 25 acre Deer Park Mere, the Pageant hosts World Champion Jet Ski Demonstrations and many more activities.

-In the air, over 150 privateers fly in to Cholmondeley over the weekend as well as the Breitling Wingwalkers, Tri Services Aerial Agility Competition and the RAF Falcons Parachute Display Team.
+In the air, over 150 privateers fly in to Cholmondeley over the weekend as well as many more aerobatic displays.

 Whilst for the adults there is a wonderful Pageant of Power incorporating historic cars and racing cars, historic sports and racing motorbikes, classic speed boats and power boats, super cars and concept cars and helicopters.